beyond2013/OOP/markdown/exception.md

 # What are Exceptions?

+- In C++, exceptions are :
+  + Runtime errors or
-- In C++, exceptions are runtime errors or unexpected conditions that arise during program execution.
+  + unexpected conditions that arise during program execution.
+  + Examples include:
+    * division by zero
-- Examples include division by zero, attempting to access an out-of-bounds array element, or opening a file that doesn't exist.
+    * attempting to access an out-of-bounds array element
+    * or opening a file that doesn't exist

 ## Exception Handling Mechanism

-C++ provides a mechanism to handle these exceptions gracefully, preventing program crashes and maintaining program flow.
-It involves three keywords:
+- C++ provides a mechanism to handle these exceptions **gracefully**
+  + preventing program crashes and
+  + maintaining program flow.
+- It involves three keywords:

-- **try:** Encloses the code block that might throw an exception.
+  + **try:** Encloses the code block that might throw an exception.
-- **throw:** Signals the occurrence of an exception within the `try` block.
+  + **throw:** Signals the occurrence of an exception within the `try` block.
-- **catch:** Catches the thrown exception and provides a way to handle it.
+  + **catch:** Catches the thrown exception and provides a way to handle it.

 ## Steps: